Catherine Littlefield: Mid-career/Philadelphia Ballet

 The Philadelphia Ballet was the first classical ballet company to tour Europe.
 In the spring and summer of 1937, the company performed to critical and audience acclaim in Paris, Brussels, London, and Deauville, France.
 Littlefield's American-themed works Barn Dance and Terminal proved especially popular with European audiences.
 Esteemed British critic Arnold Haskell declared that Littlefield's "Barn Dance [was] the first chapter in the history of American Ballet."
 Indeed, Barn Dance was the first highly successful and widely seen work of "ballet Americana," in which the theme, designs, music, and dancers were entirely American or American made.

-Following the European tour, the company reverted to its original name—the Littlefield Ballet—to dance for three seasons in Chicago as the resident troupe of the Chicago Civic Opera Company.
+Following the European tour, the company reverted to its original name—the Littlefield Ballet—to dance for three seasons in Chicago as the resident troupe of the Chicago Civic Opera company.
 It also undertook an eight-week domestic tour in early 1941, performing in college towns and at the Ohio State Fair.
-The company disbanded soon after the bombing of Pearl Harbor, when many of Littlefield's male dancers enlisted in the American military.
+The company disbanded soon after the attack on Pearl Harbor, when many of Littlefield's male dancers enlisted in the American military.

 Late career

 Even before Littlefield disbanded her company, she had been pursuing commercial work.
 Her most ambitious and widely seen undertaking was American Jubilee, an historical pageant at the 1940 New York World's Fair that featured a 350-member cast of singers, actors, and dancers.
 It was performed multiple times each day for 24 weeks in an outdoor arena.
-Its most innovative routine, “My Bicycle Girl,” featured 75 men and women riding bicycles “with extended limbs and elevation assisted by the use of pedals and handlebars, and in elaborate ground maneuvers.”
-Kirstein praised the routine as a “clear if complex blending of human anatomy, solid geometry, and acrobatics offered as a symbolic demonstration of manners.”
+Its most innovative routine, "My Bicycle Girl," featured 75 men and women riding bicycles "with extended limbs and elevation assisted by the use of pedals and handlebars, and in elaborate ground maneuvers."
+Kirstein praised the routine as a "clear if complex blending of human anatomy, solid geometry, and acrobatics offered as a symbolic demonstration of manners."

 Throughout the 1940s, Littlefield also choreographed Broadway musicals, including Hold onto Your Hats, Crazy with the Heat, Follow the Girls, The Firebrand of Florence, and Sweethearts.
 In addition, she choreographed ice-skating shows for Broadway's Center Theatre (which had converted its stage into a permanent ice rink) and for Sonja Henie's touring Hollywood Ice Revues.
 Although Littlefield never learned to skate, she understood how to apply a dancer's sensibility to skating.
 The hard-to-please Henie trusted her implicitly.

 Toward the end of her life, Littlefield entered the field of television, staging skits for Jimmy Durante's Four-Star Revue, a variety show broadcast live by NBC.
 She saw a future for herself in the burgeoning television industry as well as in directing and producing on Broadway, but cancer took her life prematurely at age 46.